wleejess/wleejess/README.md

 **A few projects I'm currently working on:**

-  🧪 Chemystery Resolver: _An extension that allows users to highlight a chemical name and see a pop up image of the chemical structure._
+  🧪 Chemystery Resolver: _An extension that shows the chemical structure of the highlighted chemical name (IUPAC or common)._

   🍃 Forestry Wellness Check: _A cross-platform application for surveying forest health._